Maryam189/Parallel-Matrix-Operations-using-Threads-in-C/README.md

 ```

 ## Contributing
 Interested in contributing?
 We welcome enhancements, bug fixes, and optimizations.
 Please send me a pull request or open an issue to discuss your ideas.
+If there's anything else you'd like to know about it, let me know.
+Feel free to reach me out at Maryamkhalid590@gmail.com

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.